nidhimanoj4/Twitterz/README.md

 - [x] Added a cool bubble animation for pull-to-refresh in the Feed View
 - [x] Animated the login screen so that user can interact by moving the circle via gestures and can delete it by tapping twice
 - [x] Profile view includes the particular user's timeline
-- [x] Added a banner of the user's background photo to the user profile pages in the app
+- [x] Added a banner of the user's background photo to the profile pages in the app
-- [x] UI features with a lauch screen and app icon among other UI touch-ups
+- [x] UI touch-ups include a launch screen and app icon among others

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):